Earl of Seafield: History

 The earldoms of Findlater and Seafield remained united for the next hundred years.
-However, on the death of his great-grandson, the seventh and fourth Earl respectively, the lordship of Ogilvy and Deskford and the earldom of Findlater became dormant.
+However, on the death of his great-grandson, the seventh and fourth Earl respectively, the lordship of Ogilvie and Deskford and the earldom of Findlater became dormant.
 The earldom of Seafield and its subsidiary titles were inherited by the late Earl's second cousin Sir Lewis Alexander Grant, 9th Baronet, of Colquhoun (see Colquhoun baronets for earlier history of the Grant family).
-He was a grandson of Lady Margaret Ogilvy, daughter of the fifth Earl of Findlater and second Earl of Seafield.
-On his succession to the earldom, he assumed the additional surname of Ogilvy, styling himself Grant-Ogilvy.
+He was a grandson of Lady Margaret Ogilvie, daughter of the fifth Earl of Findlater and second Earl of Seafield.
+On his succession to the earldom, he assumed the additional surname of Ogilvie, styling himself Grant-Ogilvie.

-After the fifth Earl of Seafield's death in 1840, his younger brother and successor, the sixth Earl, reversed the order of the surnames, styling himself Ogilvy-Grant.
+After the fifth Earl of Seafield's death in 1840, his younger brother and successor, the sixth Earl, reversed the order of the surnames, styling himself Ogilvie-Grant.
 In 1858, the latter's son, the seventh Earl, was created Baron Strathspey, of Strathspey in the Counties of Inverness and Moray, in the Peerage of the United Kingdom.
 The barony became extinct on the death of his son, the eighth Earl, in 1884, while the Scottish titles were passed on to the Earl's uncle, the ninth Earl.
 The barony of Strathspey was revived for him only a few months after he succeeded his nephew.

 On the death of the eleventh Earl of Seafield in 1915, the baronetcy and barony of Strathspey separated from the earldom.
 The baronetcy and barony, which only could be passed on to male heirs, were inherited by the late Earl's younger brother, the fourth Baron (see the Baron Strathspey for later history of these titles).
 The earldom and the other subsidiary titles, which could be inherited by females, were passed on to the Earl's daughter and only child, the twelfth Countess.
 As of 2017, the titles are held by her only son, the thirteenth Earl, who succeeded in 1969.

 The family seat is Cullen House, near Cullen, Moray.
 The family also owns estates at Strathspey.
 Many Earls of Seafield are buried at the mausoleum at Duthil Old Parish Church and Churchyard, which lies just outside the village of Duthil, Inverness-shire, and now serves as a Clan Grant Centre.
 The 11th Earl was killed in action in 1915 and is buried at Lijssenthoek Military Cemetery in Belgium.

+The Seafield family possess an 84,500-acre estate, making them one of the principal landowners in Scotland.